SimonSiefke/vscode-memory-leak-finder/.devcontainer/README.md

 1. **VNC Connection**: The VNC server runs on port 6080 with password "vscode"
 2. **Node Version**: The container uses Node.js 22.18.0 as specified in `.nvmrc`
-3. **Dependencies**: All system dependencies for Electron and native modules are pre-installed
+3. **Dependencies**: Basic system dependencies for Electron are pre-installed